katiehur5/katiehur5/README.md

 **Current projects**
 * A Cross-Linguistic Linked Data web app to display lexical data of Blackfoot, an Algonquian language spoken in Alberta (CA) and Montana (USA)
-* A React web app for my sorority to promote fashion sustainability by mediating clothing swaps
+* A React web app to facilitate clothing swaps for sorority members
 * The Yale facebook